-Batch Production Records

-4 CCR §17216
+Batch production records (4 CCR §17216)

-- A written batch production record is prepared every time a batch of a cannabis product is manufactured, or a batch of cannabis or cannabis product is remediated. - The batch production record documents complete information relating to the production and control of each batch.
-Use the Batch Production Records Checklist to make sure you include allrequired information.
+- A written batch production record is prepared every time a batch of a cannabis product is manufactured, or a batch of cannabis or cannabis product is remediated. - ☐ The batch production record documents complete information relating to the production and control of each batch.
+Use the Batch Production Records Checklist to make sure you include all required information.

-Product Quality Plan 4 CCR §17214
+Product quality plan (4 CCR §17214)

-- A written Product Quality Plan is developed and used for each type of cannabis productmanufactured at premises. - Each Product Quality Plan evaluates potential risks that may cause the product to be adulterated or misbranded, or may cause the product to fail laboratory testing or quality assurance review.
+- ☐ A written Product Quality Plan is developed and used for each type of cannabis product manufactured at premises. - Each Product Quality Plan evaluates potential risks that may cause the product to be adulterated or misbranded, or may cause the product to fail laboratory testing or quality assurance review.
 The Product Quality Plan shall evaluate biological, chemical, and physical hazards associated with the premises and the manufacturing process; identify preventative measures to mitigate these risks; and identify methods to evaluate and monitor risk prevention effectiveness.

-Good Manufacturing Practices 4 CCR §§ 17207-17210, 17212, 17214
+Good manufacturing practices (4 CCR §§ 17207-17210, 17212, 17214)

-- Walls, ceilings, and floors in manufacturing areas are constructed of material that is smooth, nonporous, easily cleanable, corrosion-resistant, and suitable to the activities that will be conducted in those areas. - Openings into the building are screened, sealed, or protected to minimize the potential for peststo enter the building.
-Take special note of windows, door gaps, ventilation ducts, and rollup doors. - Handwashing stations are available for employees.
-They contain warm water and are adequately stocked with soap and paper towels or air hand dryers. - Interior lighting is shatter resistant in all areas where cannabis or cannabis products are exposed, or where breakage may result in contamination of cannabis components or packaging materials. - Equipment and utensils are cleaned, sanitized, and kept in good repair.
-There are written procedures for cleaning, sanitizing, and maintaining equipment and utensils, as well as schedules and logs to document cleaning, sanitizing, and maintenance. - Cannabis product components are properly stored to protect against allergen cross-contact, contamination, and to minimize deterioration.
-Raw materials and ingredients that require refrigeration are kept below 41° Fahrenheit. - An allergen control program is in place to prevent mislabeling of allergens in finished cannabis products, and to prevent allergen cross-contact.
+Walls, ceilings, and floors in manufacturing areas are constructed of material that is smooth, nonporous, easily cleanable, corrosion-resistant, and suitable to the activities that will be conducted in those areas.
+Openings into the building are screened, sealed, or protected to minimize the potential for pests to enter the building.
+Take special note of windows, door gaps, ventilation ducts, and rollup doors.
+Handwashing stations are available for employees.
+They contain warm water and are adequately stocked with soap and paper towels or air hand dryers.
+Bathrooms are clean, in good repair, stocked with toilet tissue, and accessible for use by employees during all hours of operation.
+Facility ventilation provides a reasonable condition of comfort for each employee consistent with their job duties.
+Interior lighting is shatter resistant in all areas where cannabis or cannabis products are exposed, or where breakage may result in contamination of cannabis components or packaging materials.
+Equipment and utensils are cleaned, sanitized, and kept in good repair.
+There are written procedures for cleaning, sanitizing, and maintaining equipment and utensils, as well as schedules and logs to document cleaning, sanitizing, and maintenance.
+Cannabis product components are properly stored to protect against allergen cross-contact, contamination, and to minimize deterioration.
+Raw materials and ingredients that require refrigeration are kept below 41° Fahrenheit.
+An allergen control program is in place to prevent mislabeling of allergens in finished cannabis products, and to prevent allergen cross-contact.
+Major food allergens, and ingredients that contain allergens, are identified, and stored in a manner that prevents allergen cross-contact with other raw materials or ingredients. nufacturing personnel and training program (4 CCR §§ 17211, 17211.1, 15002, 020, 15023)